bahrus/be-repeated/README.md

 </dl>
 ```

-templates are required when more than one element needs to repeat per iteration.
+Template tags are required when more than one element needs to repeat per iteration.